 A smart Australian business owner will want to keep employees productive.
-There are many ways for accomplishing this.
-First, there is need for proper compensation and paid time leave.
-Secondly and most important, employees should have a safe workplace.
+There are many ways to accomplishing this.
+First, there is a need for proper compensation and paid leave.
+Secondly and most importantly, employees should have a safe workplace.
 A major part of workplace safety is fire safety compliance according to the various standards.

 Australian business owners need to install fire protection systems.
 Installation is not enough.
 There is also need for maintenance of fire equipment according to AS 1851.
 This stands for Australian Standards 1851.
 AS 1851 is a set of rules and regulations that emphasizes on regular inspection, test, survey and maintenance of fire equipment to make sure they adhere to the necessary safety standards.